dual-lab/tsst/docs/specs/module.md

 All the dependencies in this project are managed using the [injection-js](https://github.com/mgechev/injection-js) module, that is based on Angular _ReflectiveInjector_ api.
-All the principal transform function, are injected using specific providers with pusblic access.
+All the principal transform function, are injected using specific providers.